3D-rendered coronavirus with spike proteins.

 Experts recommend washing your hands frequently with soap and water to contain the virus and protect yourself.
 Cover your face with cloth or tissue, especially when sneezing or coughing.

-While facemasks are popular today, experts doubt their effectiveness versus airborne viruses.
-Masks might give some protection to you and other people.
-However, since they are loose and are made of absorbent materials, droplets of bodily fluids with a virus can still pass through.
-If you have experienced the symptoms, then you must visit your physician.
+While facemasks are popular today, experts doubt their effectiveness against airborne viruses.
+Masks might provide some protection to you and others.
+However, since they are loose and made of absorbent materials, droplets of bodily fluids with a virus can still pass through.
+If you have experienced symptoms, you must visit your physician.

-Moreover, make sure that you avoid direct contact with live animals.
-Many countries have been mandated to close their borders, avoid traveling, and subject themselves to self-quarantine for at least two weeks.
+Moreover, avoid direct contact with live animals.
+Many countries have been mandated to close their borders, prevent travel, and subject themselves to self-quarantine for at least two weeks.

 Slow the Spread of Coronavirus

-All of us must do our part in slowing the spread of the Coronavirus.
+All of us must do our part to slow the spread of the coronavirus.
 Make sure to avoid social gatherings in groups of more than ten people.
 Avoid close contact with sick people.
 Stay away from them or at least 6 feet or two arm lengths.
 Work or take the classes online or at home.
 Avoid drinking or eating at bars, restaurants, and food halls.
 You can buy food at drive-thrus, pick it up, or deliver it to your home.
 Avoid discretionary travel, social visits, and shopping trips as much as possible.

 Ensure you have over-the-counter medicines and medical supplies to help you treat the symptoms.
-The majority of those affected can recover at their homes.
+Most affected people can recover at home.
 Prepare enough household items and groceries on hand so you will be prepared to stay at home for an extended period.

 What to Do if You Caught the Virus